mtaung/eye_socket/README.md

 * This package was made for ```pupil capture 1.14.9```; Using newer versions of pupil may very well break, and we have precedence to believe that caution should be exercised.
 * The tool was built in python 3, specifically for use with psychopy 3.4; You may find varying success or convenience using this in other python environments.
 * You will need ZMQ to communicate with pupil capture.
+* You will need msgpack to use notifications.

 ## Use